-By clicking the horizontal time bar next to an application on the list, you can view the start time and duration each time the application becomes and stays in focus, respectively.
+There is a horizontal time bar next to each application.
+Click the bar to view the start time and duration each time an application becomes and stays in focus, respectively.
 You can narrow down your search range by specifying a duration range other than the default All option.
 For example: